 You’ll complete your program with a practicum or community-based project so when you interview for your next nursing role, you can talk about the work experience you’ve gained and the issues you’ve solved.

 BSN Programs Online

-Our CCNE-accredited BSN degreesqualify you for more nursing positions that offer higher salaries in nursing.
-If you’re a registered nurse (RN), you have two online nursing programs to choose from:
+Our CCNE-accredited BSN degree qualifies you for more nursing positions that offer higher salaries in nursing.

 - The RN to BSN program helps you take the next step in your nursing career.
 The BSN is considered the point of entry for many nursing roles, especially if you plan to work in higher-paying roles in hospitals and pursue titles such as a public health nurse, staff nurse or clinical nurse manager.

 MSN Programs Online